background-image

 • Tailor your resume to highlight relevant experience in orthodontics.

-• Use action verbs to describe your accomplishments and responsibilities.
+• Use action verbs to describe your responsibilities and achievements.

 Common Mistakes to Avoid

-• Using a generic resume for all job applications.
+• Using a generic resume for different job applications.

 jessica.smith@example.com(555) 123-4567 Springfield, IL